wilsonliaows/docs/workbot/workbot-custom-bots.md

 ![Creating a new Slack app](/assets/images/workbot/workbot-slash-commands/custom-oauth-step-1.png)

-This will open a new tab that will bring you to https://api.slack.com/apps.
+This will open a new tab that brings you to https://api.slack.com/apps.
 Keep both the Workato tab and this new tab open - you'll need both to complete Steps 2 and 3.

 Sign in to your team (if you haven't already), then click on **Create New App**.